launchdarkly/hello-haproxy/README.md

-# LaunchDarkly Lua Server-Side SDK NGINX example
+# LaunchDarkly Lua Server-Side SDK HAProxy example

 This is a minimal dockerized example of using the Lua SDK with [HAProxy](https://www.haproxy.org/).